wp-plugins/comm100-live-chat/readme.txt

 Comm100 Live Chat is the enterprise-grade [live chat software](http://www.comm100.com/livechat/ "Live Chat Software") for website.
 Comm100 Live Chat enables you to have a 360 degree view of your website visitors and provide them with live support.

 Its free WordPress chat plugin is specifically designed for you to quickly install Comm100 live chat software onto your WordPress site.
-With the best [WordPress Chat Plugin](http://www.comm100.com/livechat/wordpresschat.aspx "Best WordPress Chat Plugin"), you can have live chat monitoring code and the live chat button on your WordPress site pages with just a few simple steps.
+With Comm100 Live Chat WordPress Plugin, you can have live chat monitoring code and the live chat button on your WordPress site pages with just a few simple steps.
 The live chat for WordPress will boost both your sales and customer satisfaction.

 **What Our Customers Say**

 "Comm100 Live Chat is a way to generate leads and convert them to sales.
 We thank Comm100 for providing such a useful live chat service."    ------ Jeniffer, Complete Online Pharmacy

 "We are very impressed with Comm100 Live Chat.
-Having tried [live support](http://www.comm100.com/livesupport/ "Live Support Software") type products for our business in the past, live chat never seemed to really benefit our business.
+Having tried live support type products for our business in the past, live chat never seemed to really benefit our business.
 However, Comm100 Live Chat has definitely increased sales and we tend to think that our website before we use this live chat software was like having a shop with no staff; we can now help customers at any point via live chat during their visit to our website and track their progress.
 Comm100 Live Chat is also very professional and easy for all our staff to use.
 Comm100 Live Chat has become vital to our business."
 			------ Keziah Edwards, Travel Consultant at Beach Club Resorts

 [>>More Live Chat Stories](http://www.comm100.com/livechat/casestudytestimonials.aspx "Live Chat Customer Stories")